Ochpaniztli

 Ochpaniztli is the Eleventh Month of the Aztec calendar.
 It is also a festival in the Aztec religion dedicated to Toci and Tlazolteotl and is also the month of cleaning or sweeping away.
+It could also be referred to as Tenahuatiliztli ("summons").

 Meaning

 Ochpaniztli was largely concerned with sweeping, which was a reference to the rush of winds that occurred in the valley of Mexico before the winter rains came, the end of the growing season and the start of the harvesting season.
 The Belgian historian Michel Graulich argued that the Mexica calendar was defective, and that Ochpaniztli, which means the "Sweeping of the Roads" in Nāhuatl was being celebrated at the wrong time of the year.
 The Mexica had originated somewhere considerably to the north of the valley of Mexico in a place they called Aztlán.
 Graulich argued that the calendar had been devised for their more temperate climate of their homeland and did not make allowances for the tropical weather in the valley of Mexico.

 The harvesting season of war was when the Mexica (better known as the Aztecs) went to war for captives to sacrifice to the gods, who could never have enough human flesh to eat.
 Toci, "Our Grandmother", was one of the Mexica deities, who may have once been a gentle young Culhua princess promised in marriage to a Mexica prince.
 However, the chief Mexica god Huītzilōpōchtli intervened, and at the wedding, the princess was instead flayed alive and killed on Huītzilōpōchtli's orders.
 Upon her death, Toci transformed into a deity, becoming the wrathful and cruel goddess of war who promptly celebrated her apotheosis by marrying Huītzilōpōchtli.
 Even though it was Huītzilōpōchtli who was responsible for her being skinned alive, Toci's rage over her flaying was not directed at him, but instead left her with a savage, misanthropic hatred of all humanity.